rodrigovilina/rustfuck/README.md

 ### Notes

-Brainfuck has no way of interacting with other programs besides STOUT.
+Brainfuck has no way of interacting with other programs besides `STDOUT`.
 There is no native way of splitting code into multiple files either.

 ## Tools